-- Identify possible customer segments and specific stakeholders - Create a Business Thesis for each customer/stakeholder in that segment (start with highest priority) - Develop hypotheses you need to test (what has to be true for your business to be successful) - Develop 5-7 key priority questions for each stakeholder to test the hypotheses.
+- 1. Identify an industry segment (B to B) or customer segment (B to C) - 2.
+Identify 1-2 specific stakeholders in that segment - 3.
+Create a Business Thesis for a stakeholder in that segment (start with highest priority e.g. buyer/decision maker or user - 4.
+Develop hypotheses you need to test (what must be true for your business to be successful)